ReTekkit/doc/ReTekkit.md

 - Mystcraft
 	- Mystcraft: Ageless by MyNamesRaph
 - Applied Energistics
-	- Applied Energistics 2 by shartte (may need tweaks to make it more akin to Applied Energistics)
+	- Applied Energistics 2 by shartte (may need tweaks to make it more akin to the original Applied Energistics)
 	- Refined Storage by Refined Mods
 - BuildCraft
 	- Buildcraft Legacy by ThePigCat
-	- BuildCraft official (still WIP, I do not even know if they are targeting 1.21.1 right now)
+	- BuildCraft official (still WIP)
 - Logistics Pipes
 	- **No potential candidates as of now**
 - qCraft